-Prepare three small wooden clamping cauls to fit over the

-center and sides of the bridge (pictured).
+Prepare three small wooden clamping cauls to fit over the center and sides of the bridge (pictured).
 Use a hand plane, file or sandpaper to match the bridge's contours, and glue sandpaper to the bottom of each caul to help keep it steady when clamped.
 Align the bridge with the tape on the soundboard.
 Dryclamp it with a deep-throat clamp to the internal bridge clamping caul you prepared earlier in the kit assembly, and the center exterior bridge caul.
 Using a sharp X-Acto knife, carefully scribe tightly around the bridge's outline (pictured).
 The knife blade should cut only through the lacquer finish, in several light passes.
 Remove the bridge and the masking tape, and mask the soundboard around the bridge.
 Strip the lacquer from inside the scribed outline, using the same cautions and techniques you used for the fretboard extension.
 When the finish is removed, wipe the exposed wood carefully with a damp cloth to neutralize the remaining stripper, and let the area dry.

-Installing the bridge

-Apply Titebond to the bridge, and reclamp the bridge in place on the soundboard.
-Use at least three deep-throat clamps with your exterior and interior bridge cauls (pictured).
-Clean up the squeezed-out glue with a damp cloth, and allow at least 24 hours drying time.
+Installing the bridge Apply Titebond wood glue to the bridge, and reclamp the bridge in place on the soundboard.
+Use at least three deepthroat clamps with your exterior and interior bridge cauls (pictured).
+Clean up glue squeeze-out with a damp cloth, and allow at least 24 hours drying time.

-Fitting the bridge pins

-When the glue has dried, remove the center clamp to expose the bridge pin holes, leaving the outer clamps to hold the interior bridge caul in place.
+Fitting the bridge screws Use the interior bridge caul and a small flat piece of scrap for the top of the bridge, approximately the same size as the clamp foot.
+This will only be used to back up the underside of the top when drilling through to avoid tear out.
+Use a 7/64" drill bit to drill through the small screw holes on each side of the outer bridge pin holes.
+Insert the 5-40 flathead screws into the holes.
+Then, working through the soundhole, attach the lock washer and nut.
+Pinch the nut and lock washer between your thumb and index finger and hold them onto the screw together as you turn the screw from above.
+Use a flat blade screwdriver on the screw and a 5/16" wrench or socket on the nut to tighten the bridge screws.
+Fitting the bridge pins When the glue has dried, remove the center clamp to expose the bridge pin holes, leaving the outer clamps to hold the interior bridge caul in place.
 The caul will act as a backing block to prevent wood from splitting out as you drill.
 Drill the holes through the soundboard, and into the caul, with a 3/16" drill bit (pictured).
 We recommend using a bridge pin reamer for tapering the holes to fit the supplied bridge pins.

-Use a section of coping saw blade or jig saw blade, with the teeth cutting on the upstroke to avoid tear-out, to form slight notches in the bridge, soundboard and bridge plate.
+Feed a section of a coping saw blade or jigsaw blade into the bridge pin holes to form slight slots in the bridge, the soundboard, and bridge plate.
+Let the teeth cut on the upstroke to avoid tearout.
 These slots will accommodate the strings, and should be slightly deeper than the diameter of the string wrap near the ball end.

-The slot widths should match the diameters of the strings with the wrap, use a string of each gauge and install the string and bridge pin to check the fit and adjust the slot depth until the bridge pin is fully seated at the proper height.
-The slot widths should match the diameters of the strings.
+The slot widths should match the diameters of the strings with the wrap.
+Use a string of each gauge and install the string and bridge pin to check the fit and adjust the slot depth until the bridge pin is fully seated at the proper height.
 Clean the saw marks with a needle file, and file a slight "ramp" at the upper edge of each bridge pin hole to soften the angle of the string (see the blueprint).
 Fitting the bridge saddle